ostracod/ostracod-multiplayer/README.md

 * `canvasBackgroundColor`: Color string as defined in your config file.
 * `framesPerSecond`: FPS as defined in your config file.
 * `shiftKeyIsHeld`: Whether the user is pressing the shift key.
+* `canvasMouseIsHeld`: Whether the user is holding the mouse button after clicking on the canvas.
 * `gameUpdateCommandList`: List of commands to send to the server.
 * `focusedTextInput`: HTML tag of focused text input.
 * `clientDelegate`: You must assign a value to this in your script.